sshillyer/chat-protocol/README.txt

    types '\quit' as the message.
 This will send the \quit command to the peer then close the connection.
 9) chatserv will continue to listen for new connections after the \quit command is sent or received using the same port.
-To terminate chatserv, send a SIG_INT signal (Ctrl-C by default)
+To terminate chatserv, send a SIGINT signal (Ctrl-C by default)